AProgrammRe/rblx-fps-framework/Tutorial.md

 moduleScript.InitServer()
 ```

 This part is important if you want the server to see actions made by players (shooting, damaging others, etc)

 This script will setup a module script required from client to run remoteEvents to do things like equiping the gun for everyone else to see, damaging player, etc, etc.

+Also, put a remote event and name it "HumanoidTool" in the module script
 # View Model setup

 ViewModel setup time!
 Something like this: